-There are those in business who relish sophistication in processes and systems.
-The more thinking and creative engineering that go into technology, products and services, the better they will perform (or be perceived to perform).
-But when it comes to marketing, sophisticated ideas just muddy up your messages.
+The more thinking and engineering that go into technology, products and services, the better they will perform (or be perceived to perform).
+But when it comes to marketing, sophistication and complexity muddy up your messages.

-If you have a brand identity or important message to convey, keep it simple, even if there are nuances.
+If you have an important message to convey, keep it simple, even if there are nuances.
 Why?
 Because the rest of us are mostly babes in the woods.
 Remember that only you think exactly the way you do and can perfectly connect your own dots.
-Those dots you so easily connect may appear disparate to the rest of us so it’s your responsibility to make certain that we know what dot #1 is all about before you start confusing us with dots 2 through 17 all at once.
+Your job is to simplify it all for the rest of us!

-What about those subtle nuances that really differentiate us, you might ask?
-If a nuance is what differentiates your product or service then your messages should be all about the nuance.
-If that nuance must be fully understood by your audience, make it the primary message.
+What about the nuances that really differentiate us, you might ask?
+If nuance is what differentiates your product or service, then your messages should be all about nuance.
+If a unique aspect of your business must be fully understood by your audience for them to take action, make it the primary message.

 A Simple 4-Step Approach

 If you need to make your message understandable and actionable, there’s a methodology you can use called AIDA (Attention – Interest – Desire – Action).
 To apply AIDA in your marketing messages and throughout your selling process, take your prospect through these communication stages:

 Attention – Make your audience notice and listen.
 Make a bold, singular promise.